5 Tips for Cultivating Gratitude This Fall

 As someone who both takes joy in writing intensely sentimental cards and hold a healthy amount of nostalgia for my childhood pen pal days, writing letters of gratitude sounds like the perfect rainy-day activity this fall.
 Writing letters of appreciation to others, whether they’re friends, neighbours, family, colleagues, or partners, helps to increase the awareness of the communities we are a part of, encouraging a feeling of wealth in togetherness.
 And while any good letter writer will tell you that one of the first rules of letters is to not expect a response, it stands to reason that telling someone that they are appreciated can strengthen relationships and positively influence feelings of self-worth in the recipient, further spreading those good vibes.

-My friend recently gifted me the Letters to My Future Self booklet, which includes 12 letters with 10 prompts to get the ideas flowing.
-Between these letters, I’ll be working my way through a set of boxed thank you cards to send to those who have impacted me this year.
-If you’re short on time, you can still participate!
-Try using the Little Letters of Thanks booklet ($14.95, available in-stores only) that you can scroll out a quick heartfelt note when the moment strikes and work your way to longer-form letters when time permits later.
+I’ll be working my way through a set of boxed thank you cards to send to those who have impacted me this year.
 When writing to others, focus on their positive attributes that you adore or admire them for and how they have impacted your day, year, or life.
 The wording doesn’t have to be perfect; the message just has to be genuine.
+Try using the Sunprint Notecards ($27 in stores and online) so that you can scroll out a quick heartfelt note when the moment strikes and work your way to longer-form letters when time permits later.

 Photo credit: Chronicle Books